Last Updated: March 26, 2026

 Substrate

 Fine sand or smooth gravel works best.
 A bare-bottom tank is another option that many monster fish keepers prefer because it’s easier to clean and eliminates any risk of the fish ingesting substrate during feeding.
 If you use sand, keep the layer thin so waste doesn’t accumulate in it.
-Dark substrate can help reduce stress by minimizing light reflection from below.
+Dark substrate helps reduce stress by minimizing light reflection from below.

 Tank Mates

 Let’s be clear: any fish that fits in a payara’s mouth will become food.
-And with those massive jaws and fangs, the definition of “fits in its mouth” is broader than you might expect.
+And with those massive jaws and fangs, the definition of “fits in its mouth” is broader than you will expect.
 Tank mates must be large enough that the payara can’t swallow them and tough enough to handle living with an apex predator.

 Best Tank Mates